justUmen/better_history/README.md

 Especially useful when you try to use a long command you used a long time ago.
 If you remember that the command contain the word "boat", you can use "h boat" to find it back quickly in its integrity.

-Better with a big history record :
+Woks better with a big history record :
 `export HISTSIZE=10000` (in ".bashrc" file, ".zshrc",  etc...)

 ## Todo :